 Smart thermostats offer advanced power savings and a wide array of features that are not present in traditional thermostat panels, such as:

 - Energy bill savings.
-Heating and cooling your home can account for as much as 50% of your electricity usage.
+Heating and cooling your home can account for as much as 50% of your utility bill.
 Having a smart thermostat that can adapt to your temperature presets, power off when you leave the house and operate to your personalized schedule will save you money.
-Most models advertise savings of up to 30% of heating and cooling costs and based on the average monthly electricity bill in the U.S of $114 (according to the EIA), that would be over $200 per year.
+Most models advertise savings of ~30% of heating and cooling costs and if you live in a colder state like CT (energy costs by state) that could be hundreds of dollars a year.
 Once installed, home owners can enjoy the freedom of being able to leave the house without worrying about powering off the thermostat as it is completely automated

 - Remote control and monitoring.
 Users are able to control the temperature and humidity of their household via an app on their smart phone over the Wi-Fi or the internet, via a web browser.
 Users can also monitor current temperatures and usage and in some cases even be alerted of movement via email, which is a good security feature as well.
 Movement is tracked either from the thermostat or via secondary motion units on some units.